hotwired/stimulus/README.md

 export default class extends Controller {
   greet() {
-    console.log(`Hello, ${this.name}!`)
+    console.log(`Hello, ${this.targets.find("name")}!`)
   }

-  get name() {
-    return this.inputElement.value
 }

-  get inputElement() {
-    return this.targets.find("name")
-  }
-}
 ```

 Stimulus continuously watches the page, kicking in as soon as magic attributes appear or disappear.
-That makes it a great fit for static sites, server-rendered applications, and Turbolinks-style SPAs.
+Any update to the DOM, whether from a Turbolinks page change or a partial fetch, is processed and connected.
+Stimulus manages the whole lifecycle.

 You can write your first controller in five minutes by following along in [The Stimulus Handbook](handbook/README.md).